nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 qemu-system-aarch64 --version
 ```

+> [!NOTE]
+>
-QEMU can also be installed with `brew` and others, see https://www.qemu.org/download/#macos.
+> QEMU can also be installed with `brew` and others, see https://www.qemu.org/download/#macos.

-Whichever way you install `QEMU`, make sure it ships with aarch64 firmware, which will need for Ubuntu to boot under UEFI on Apple Silicon and which we will attach as flash when creating the VM:
+Ubuntu needs some firmware to boot under UEFI on Apple Silicon.
+Said firmware should be shipped as part of the QEMU install.

+Locate the aarch64 firmware in the QEMU install:

 ```shell
 ls "$QEMU/edk2-aarch64-code.fd"
 ```

 To please UEFI we need another (blank) drive used to store NVRAM variables and more; the details are not important, I don't understand how this works but it's necessary.
 This needs to be 64MB big.

-Instead of creating a blank 64MB file, we can use QEMU to create a sparse (compressed) image:
+Use the `qemu-img` tool from QEMU to create a sparse empty image:

 ```shell
 qemu-img create -f qcow2 varstore.img 64M